Rationality, universal generation and the integral Hodge conjecture: Cubic hypersurfaces of small dimensions

 Thus the cohomology class of $(\phi_-)_*\tilde\theta$ is twice the minimal class.
-Furthermore it is a symmetric (with respect to multiplication by $-1$ on $J^3(X)$) 1-cycle supported on the image of $\phi_-$ which is a theta divisor. \end{proof}
+Furthermore it is symmetric (with respect to multiplication by $-1$ on $J^3(X)$) and supported on the image of $\phi_-$ which is a theta divisor. \end{proof}